DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "..."

 Rinne said nothing and only gave her silent affirmation.
-Kay left graveyard and followed towards armoured car.
+Kai left graveyard and followed towards armoured car.

 "I saw this thing, it should move?"